 One of the most exciting aspects of orientation is registering for your first term.
 College advisers will review the conditions of your admission to a specific major and teach you how to register for classes.

 We know you've been in college for two years, but transfer orientation will provide essential information to help you succeed at UF.

-Before you arrive on campus, explore the transfer orientation site for information and resources that will ensure you are prepared for orientation.
+Before you arrive on campus, explore the transfer orientation website for information and resources that will ensure you are prepared for orientation.